gjohl/ml-practice/notes/software_architect_notes.md

 - Listening - assume you are not the smartest person in the room, collective wisdom is always better.
 - Dealing with criticism
   - Genuine questioning: Provide facts and logic, be willing to go back and check again
-  - Mocking: Don't attack back, provide facts and logic.
+  - Mocking: Don't attack back, provide facts and logic
 - Be smart not right
 - Organisational politics - be aware of it but don't engage in it
 - Public speaking - define a goal, know your audience, be confident, don't read, maintain eye contact